yasindevops/Project-106B-angular-project/README.md

     - Buildspec name - optional                 : Keep it as is - Empty
     - Log                                       : Keep it as is - Empty

-    Click on "Continue to Codepipeline" >>> this will direct you to the CodePipeline page again
+    Click on "Continue to Codepipeline" >>> this will direct you to the CodePipeline page again.

 - Environment variables - optional : Keep it as is
 - Build type                       :  Keep it as is